There is a light at the end of the tunnel. It's just around the bend.

 Depression is a complex illness, that affects multiple systems in your body and we understand what you are going through.

-We make our approach to counseling goal-oriented and action-based.
-Meaning that we take talk therapy to the next level by not only listening, but challenging you to practice skills when you’re outside of the office.
-We find this to be the most effective way of accomplishing your counseling goals in a brief and focused manner.
+My approach to counseling goal-oriented and action-based.
+Meaning that I take talk therapy to the next level by not only listening, but challenging you to practice skills when you’re outside of the office.
+I find this to be the most effective way of accomplishing your counseling goals in a brief and focused manner.

 When a client is actively engaging in their depression counseling, they are taking control of their lives again and this is the most rewarding part of the process.